Advice to parents with children who are fasting this Ramaḍān

 Or were you witnesses when death approached Jacob, when he said to his sons, “What will you worship after me?”
 They said, “We will worship your God and the God of your fathers, Abraham and Ishmael and Isaac – one God.
 And we are Muslims [in submission] to Him.”

-This year as Ramaḍān coincides with the longest days of the year, many parents are facing the prospect of their children fasting for the first time, or being mandated to fast for the first time.
+This year as Ramaḍān coincides with the longer days of the year, many parents are facing the prospect of their children fasting for the first time, or being mandated to fast for the first time.
 When a child reaches the age of puberty the Islamic injunctions become obligatory on them which include fasting in Ramaḍān.
 This often creates conflict within a society which still treats young people as little more than mini-consumers, incapable of making informed decisions, let alone assuming positions of leadership and responsibility.

 Islām has a very different perspective on young people and their potential.
 The lives of the Companions are rich with examples of young people assuming great positions of leadership and achieving remarkable feats.
 The first male to accept Islām was a child: ʿAlī accepted Islām at the tender age of 10 years old and would accompany the Prophet (sall Allāhu ʿalayhi wa sallam) to pray in secret.
 He hosted Abū Dhar al-Ghifari when he came to Makkah for 3 days to investigate the Prophethood of the Prophet Muḥammad (sall Allāhu ʿalayhi wa sallam) and secretly led him to Dār ul Arqam where he accepted Islām.
 His bravest act was when he took the place of the Prophet (sall Allāhu ʿalayhi wa sallam) in his bed during the night of the Hijrah knowing full well that a group of assassins were camped outside with their swords waiting to attack.